AAAL 2025 Conference - Denver, Colorado

 The Asianization of Linguicism: Language Policies as Racializing the Asian Diaspora

 Drawing from racial triangulation theory (Kim, 1999; 2018; 2023), raciolinguistic (Alim et. al, 2016; Flores & Rosa, 2015) and LangCrit perspectives (Crump, 2014), this talk traces the history of the Asianization of linguicism.
-I examine how racial and linguistic visibility and invisibility are co-naturalized, normalizing the conditions for racial and linguistic subjugation of Asian minds and bodies through humor, scapegoating, and emotional and physical violence.
-Beginning with the Chinese Exclusion Act and moving forward to the educational reforms of the War on Poverty and the language rights case of Lau v.
-Nichols (1974) to the present, I map how AAPI ethnolinguistic communities are the maleficiaries within educational and language policy.
-A matrix is furnished for scholars to expand such work within their distinct ethnolinguistic communities and exploration of their claimed and intersecting racial and linguistic identities..
+I examine how racial and linguistic visibility and invisibility are naturalized, normalizing the conditions for racial and linguistic subjugation of Asian minds and bodies through humor, scapegoating, and emotional and physical violence.
+Beginning with the Chinese Exclusion Act and moving forward to the policy reforms of the War on Poverty and the language rights case of Lau v.
+Nichols (1974) to the present, I map how AAPI ethnolinguistic communities are oftentimes the maleficiaries within educational and language policy; both de jure and de facto.
+Given increased Sinophobia following the COVID-19 pandemic, and the profound regress in affirmative action and voting rights, I forward an intersectional matrix for language policy and planning.

 Trish Morita-Mullaney is an Associate Professor in Literacy and Language at Purdue University with a courtesy appointment in Asian American Studies and serves as the Co-Director of the Center for Literacy and Language Education and Research.
 Her research focuses on the intersections between language, race, national origin, and gender identities and how this informs the identity acts of educators within multilingual communities.
 Guided by critical and feminist thought, she examines these intersectional identities and how they inform the logics of educational decision making for multilingual individuals and families.
 As a former ESL and bilingual teacher and administrator, she draws from her experiences and relationships within schools, programs, and communities to understand the assemblages of economic, political, and social capital.
 Her newly published book with Multilingual Matters, “Lau v.
 Nichols and Chinese American Language Rights: The Sunrise and Sunset of Bilingual Education” examines the Lau v.
 Nichols (1974) language rights case as developed, experienced, and implemented by the Chinese American community of San Francisco’s Chinatown.
 With co-editors Khánh Lê, Zhongfeng Tian, and Alisha Nguyen, she has a forthcoming edited volume entitled, “The long overdue voice: Asian Americans in Bilingualism and Bilingual Education” capturing the narratives of the Asian diaspora within bilingual education.